Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 In rare cases, you could face legal ramifications for lying about where you live or whether you park your car in a garage overnight.

 You’ll find it difficult to get car insurance without a permanent address.
 As stated earlier, companies determine your insurance rates partly based on where you live.
-So not providing an address could make you a liability to an insurer.
+So, not providing an address could make you a liability to an insurer.

 Turning to a nonstandard company could be the best way to obtain coverage, but this will still cost you more money, and you can expect to get low coverage on your vehicle.